vaidehijadhav/Calculator/README.md

 HTML, CSS, JavaScript are the technologies I used to create calculator.

 ### Functionalities
-We can do basic mathematical functions like addition, substraction, multplication, division.
+We can do basic mathematical functions like:
+- Addition
+- Substraction
+- Multiplication
+- Division

 ### Visit Site
 https://vaidehijadhav.github.io/Calculator/